RangamaniLabUCSD/smart-nanopillars/ex3_scripts/README.md

 Before you can run the mechanotransduction example, you need to create the mesh you want to use.
 For this you can use the command `preprocess-mech-mesh`, e.g

 ```
-python3 main.py preprocess-mech-mesh --shape circle --hEdge 0.6 --hInnerEdge 0.6 --mesh-folder meshes-mechanotransduction/circle_hEdge_0.6
+python3 main.py preprocess-mech-mesh --shape circle --hEdge 0.6 --hInnerEdge 0.6 --num-refinements 1 --mesh-folder meshes-mechanotransduction/circle_hEdge_0.6_refined_1
 ```
-will create a circle mesh with an element size of 0.6 and put it in the folder called `meshes-mechanotransduction/circle_hEdge_0.6`.
+will create a circle mesh with an element size of 0.6 and with one mesh refinement, and put it in the folder called `meshes-mechanotransduction/circle_hEdge_0.6_refined_1`.
 To see all options you can do

 ```
 python3 main.py preprocess-mech-mesh --help